Edge-Center/terraform-provider-edgecenter/docs/resources/volume.md

 - `project_name` (String) The name of the project.
 Either 'project_id' or 'project_name' must be specified.
 - `region_id` (Number) The uuid of the region.
 Either 'region_id' or 'region_name' must be specified.
 - `region_name` (String) The name of the region.
 Either 'region_id' or 'region_name' must be specified.
+- `size` (Number) The size of the volume, specified in gigabytes (GB).
+Optional when creating from an image (will use the image's size).
+Mandatory if not creating from a snapshot or image.
+Must be greater than the current size when updating.
 - `snapshot_id` (String) (ForceNew) The ID of the snapshot to create the volume from.
 This field is mandatory if creating a volume from a snapshot.
-- `size` (Number) The size of the volume, specified in gigabytes (GB).
-Mandatory if not creating from a snapshot.
 - `type_name` (String) The type of volume to create.
 Valid values are 'ssd_hiiops', 'standard', 'cold', and 'ultra'.
-Defaults to 'standard'.
+Defaults to 'standard' if not specified.

 ### Read-Only